AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/proofing-overview/proof-security-overview.md

 ## Electronic signature

 Electronic signatures allow you to enhance security on your proofs and comply with industry security standards, such as ISO.
 You can enable electronic signatures for all proofs at the account level, or you can enable it for individual proofs as needed.
-For more information, see [Configure proof settings for your organization](../../../administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md).
+For more information, see .

 ## Sign a proof electronically